Nokku-Organization/Sentinel-Terraform-Enterprise/README.md

   ### d)Example explanation of a sentinel-policy code

 ## How to associate Sentinel-policies with Terraform-Enterprise:
+To manage policy sets, go to the "Policy Sets" section on the organization settings page.

+policy-sets-navigate

+Policy sets enforced on all workspaces are marked "All workspaces" in this list; other policy sets show how many workspaces they are enforced on.
+You may also notice policy sets with an informational tag that reads "Policies managed individually", which indicates that the policy set is not versioned and uses policy relationships (deprecated).
+These policy sets will need to be migrated in the future.

+To create a new policy set, click the "Create a new policy set" button; to edit an existing set, click its entry in the list.
+Click the "Create policy set" or "Update policy set" button when finished.

+When creating or editing a policy set, the following fields are available:

+Name: The name of the policy set, which is used in the UI.
+Must be unique to your organization.
+Accepts letters, numbers, -, and _.
+Description: A description of the policy set's purpose.
+The description can be any length and supports Markdown rendering.
+Scope of policies: Whether the set should be enforced on all workspaces, or only on a chosen list of workspaces.
+VCS repo or "Upload via API": This area allows selecting a VCS repository from an existing OAuth client connection.
+Choosing "Upload via API" will not configure VCS integration, and instead tarballs of policy sets may be uploaded via the API.
+See the policy set versions for more information on uploading policy sets using the API.
+VCS Branch: This field allows specifying the branch within a VCS repository from which to import new versions of policies.
+If left blank, the value your version control provides as the default branch of the VCS repository is used.
+Policies Path: This field allows specifying a sub-directory within a VCS repository for the policy set files.
+This allows maintaining multiple policy sets within a single repository.
+The value of this field should be the path to the directory containing the sentinel.hcl configuration file of the policy set you wish to configure.
+Any files in the repository which are not within this path will not be included when the policy set is cloned.
+Commits to the repository which do not match the specified directory will be ignored.
+If left blank, the root of the repository is used.
+A leading / may be used, but is optional (relative paths are assumed to originate from the root of the repository).
+Workspaces: Which workspaces the policy set should be enforced on.
+This is only shown when the scope of policies is set to "Policies enforced on selected workspaces."
+Use the drop-down menu and "Add workspace" button to add workspaces, and the trash can (🗑) button to remove them.
+Parameters: A list of key/value parameters that will be sent to the Sentinel runtime when a policy check is being performed for the policy set.
+If the value can be parsed as JSON, it will be sent to Sentinel as the corresponding type (string, boolean, integer, map or list).
+If it fails JSON validation, it will be sent as a string.
+For more information on parameters, see the Sentinel parameter documentation.

 ## How to test sentinel-policies locally:
   ### How to download sentinel-policy-simulator locally: